 St. Tammany Fire Protection District 11 was founded in 1975 to cover the area around the Town of Pearl River including the Town of Pearl River, LA beginning with only one fire engine and a few members.
-Since 1975, the fire protection district has grown to include three stations (two manned 24/7/365), several fire apparatus, and over thirty volunteers and paid firefighters.
+Since 1975, the fire protection district has grown to include three stations (two manned 24/7/365), several fire apparatus, and over thirty firefighters.

 Number of Stations: 3 (two manned)

 P.I.A.L.
 Classification : Class 2